 It became a six-year project that included a 108-foot panorama of paintings by artist Lorenzo Ghiglieri of Portland, Oregon, a professional script based on research by Lange, music by Loren Frost, and appropriate materials for promotion and distribution.
 Frost composed the music and arranged it to maximize the impact of the presentation.
 He later talked about that experience:

 As we worked on it, periodically we would go down to Whitney Studio in Glendale, California, to record the music.
 Looking back, it was a great experience.
 I was just a kid at that time and yet had unlimited resources at my disposal.
 If I wanted a bass flute, I had it.
 Whether it was a special instrument like that or a full orchestra of forty, It was mine.
 I wrote eight songs, arranged two others written by another composer, and did all the background music.
 We used a music copyist and employed professional studio musicians at the recording sessions.
 It took two years to put the project together.

-Lange was married to Helen Bauer and they had three children, Rick, Bob, and Vickie.
-He was living in the Portland, Oregon, area at the time of his death at age 64.
+Lange was married to Helen Bauer, an organist and teacher, who assisted him in his work as pastor and evangelist and recorded an album of organ music, Heart to Heart, with Chapel Records in 1962.
+They had three children, Richard, Robert, and Vickie (Davie).
+He was living in the Portland, Oregon, area at the time of his death on February 5, 1992, at age 64.